Trachylepis wahlbergii

 Trachylepis wahlbergii, also known commonly as Wahlberg's striped skink, is a species of lizard in the family Scincidae.
 The species is native to Southern Africa.

 Taxonomy

 Trachylepis wahlbergii has been considered a subspecies of Trachylepis striata.
 Whether T. wahlbergii is truly distinct from T. striata is not fully settled.

 Geographic range

-T. wahlbergii occurs in southern Angola, northern Botswana, northern Namibia, western Mozambique, Zambia, and northern and western Zimbabwe.
+T. wahlbergii occurs in southern Angola, northern Botswana, northern Namibia, western Mozambique, Zambia, and northern, western and southern Zimbabwe.

 Etymology

 The specific name, wahlbergi, is in honour of Swedish Naturalist Johan August Wahlberg.